newportAI-lab/liveavatar-integration-guide/PROTOCOL.md

 }
 ```

-A signal initiated by the Developer Service for **proactive, business-logic-driven** interrupts — for example, stopping the avatar for a custom reason independent of user input.
+A signal for **explicit programmatic interruption**, initiated by the Developer Service in scenarios not triggered by any user input event (e.g., backend timeout, business-logic override).

-> **Note:** `control.interrupt` is **not** required for input-driven flows.
-When the platform processes `input.text` or receives `input.voice.start`, it automatically clears the RTC buffer internally.
-Use `control.interrupt` only when your application logic needs to stop the avatar outside of a user input event.
+The Live Avatar Service automatically clears the RTC playback buffer whenever it receives a new user input event (`input.text` or `input.voice.start`).
+In those flows the developer only needs to cancel the internal LLM/TTS task — no explicit `control.interrupt` is required.

 Providing `requestId` helps ensure that a specific, designated conversation is interrupted precisely, preventing erroneous interruptions caused by network instability.
 This field is optional.